cloudratha/onerepo/README.md

 Onerepo
 ===========================================

+**NB This experiement was a failure :(**

-One repo to rule them all, and in the webpack, bind them.
+One repo to rule them all, and in the npm, bind them.

 Using the monorepo strategy it allows a single source for all the individual packages, hosted with npm.

+Originally built to replace lerna, based off this issue https://github.com/lerna/lerna/issues/927.
+I needed a tool that could manage multiple packages' dependencies, with strong lock-in rules.

+It's been some time since I deemed this a failure, but the main reason was around npm symlinking, which could possibly be fixed now.

 ## Requirements